alinush/ck/README.md

         - add sort-by options
             - need sort by most recently added (with date & time displayed)
         - list all conferences across papers
-    - `rename` command
-        - renames a citation key and updates all symlinks
-    - `untag` subcommand
-        + right now, if we only have a `.bib` file without any PDFs, `untag` will not detect any untagged papers. how to handle?
-    + `open` subcommand
+    - `open` subcommand
+        - add support for various associated files: .bib, .html, .md, .notes.\[0-9\]\*.pdf, .slides.pdf, .etc
-        - autocomplete citation key
+        - [DONE] autocomplete citation key
             + see [bash guide here](https://tuzz.tech/blog/how-bash-completion-works)
         - if you type in a partial citation key, should list all matches
             - if just one match, should just open it, displaying a warning that it only partially matched so as to not train you to use the wrong CK
         - if you type an ambiguous citation key (lowercase / uppercase), maybe you should be prompted for what to open, because there won't be many matches.
+    - `untag` subcommand
+        + right now, if we only have a `.bib` file without any PDFs, `untag` will not detect any untagged papers. how to handle?